-Jennipher Walters: As co-founder Fit Bottomed Girls, Fit Bottomed Mamas and Fit Bottomed Eats, Jenn is hungry for a healthy lifestyle.
-With several fitness credentials under her belt: ACE-certified personal trainer, health coach, and advanced health and fitness specialist, and an AFAA-certified group exercise instructor, Jenn also has a journalism degree from the University of Missouri and an MA in health journalism from the University of Minnesota.
-She has written for numerous online publications including Shape magazine, SparkPeople and Diets in Review.
-In her free time, Jenn can be found chomping on kale, updating her 1960s-decorated home in Kansas City, Mo., creating the largest salads known to man, doing CrossFit, sipping on a good glass of cab and running with her pup.
+Jennipher Walters: As CEO/co-owner of Fit Bottomed World, co-author of The Fit Bottomed Girls Anti-Diet and Editor-in-Chief at Fit Bottomed Girls, Fit Bottomed Mamas and Fit Bottomed Zen, Jenn has several fitness credentials under her belt: She is an ACE-certified personal trainer and health coach, and was named as one of the top 100 influencers in health and fitness by Greatist in 2016 and 2017.
+Jenn has a journalism degree from the University of Missouri and an MA in health journalism from the University of Minnesota.
+She has also written for numerous online publications including Shape magazine, The Huffington Post and SparkPeople.
+In her free time, Jenn can be found creating the largest salads known to man, standing on her soapbox to advocate body positivity, doing doing HIIT workouts with her husband, sipping on a good glass of sauv blanc, and running with her pup and daughter.
 (But not all at the same time, of course.)

 Margo Donohue: Margo is the creator of the blog, Brooklyn Fit Chick, which has been noted for its lively tone and unique take on fitness and a healthy lifestyle by top media including Shape and Fitness magazine, and MSN’s FitBie.com.
 Margo is an AFAA-certified group fitness instructor who teaches several classes per week and has private clientele as a NASM-certified personal trainer in her favorite place in the world—Brooklyn, New York.
 She earned her degree in speech-communications in 1994 from San Jose State University.